omeedschool/AS91897/User Guide.md

 ## Installation

 1. Download the 'party_hire_store.py' file.
+2. Ensure you have Python and VS Code installed on your system.
+3. Open the file and run.

+## Installation (without VS code)
+1. Download the 'party_hire_store.py' file.
-2. Ensure you have Python installed on your system.
+2. Ensure you have Python and VS Code installed on your system.
 3. Open a terminal or command prompt.
 4. Navigate to the directory where the 'party_hire_store.py' file is located.
 5. Run the following command to start the program:

    ```
    python party_hire_store.py
    ```